How Casino Cruise Comps Actually Work

 - Playing short sessions across too many days

-- Spreading play between slots and tables incorrectly
+- Spreading play between slots and tables in ways that dilute ADT

 - Leaving the casino floor unrated

-- Assuming land-based offers translate cleanly to cruises
+- Assuming land-based offers translate cleanly to cruise programs

 None of these feel like mistakes—but all of them reduce comp eligibility.